pfsense/docs/source/loadbalancing/inbound-load-balancing.rst

    increased in certain cases.
 -  **Prefork**: The number of processes spawned by relayd to handle requests.
-This **only** applies to **DNS** mode, as that is the only mode on pfSense where relayd acts as a proxy instead of a relay.
+This **only** applies to **DNS** mode, as that is the only mode on pfSense® software where relayd acts as a proxy instead of a relay.

 Firewall Rules
 --------------